Exclusive: Fusion SPAC aims to beat London rush with new blank-check firm - sources

 JPMorgan declined to comment.
 Fusion, James and Ross were not immediately available for comment.

-Fusion’s choice of London comes as post-Brexit Britain scrambles to make the capital more competitive in one of the hottest areas in finance.
+Fusion’s choice of London comes as post-Brexit Britain scrambles to make the capital more competitive in one of the hottest areas in finance, with new rules expected to come in by “early summer,” according to the Financial Conduct Authority.

+Bankers say around 30 potential SPAC sponsors, who are generally well-known, deep pocketed institutions or individuals, are in discussions with regulators in London and across Europe over their plans to go public as the U.S. market faces a decline in demand.

 One of the sources said James wanted his latest Fusion vehicle to gain attention by being the first blank-check company to list under a new SPAC regime in London, which avoids locking investors in for an uncertain period of time.